alder-tree/BrokenWisdoms/2-Opposing-views.md

 >
 > I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.

-> [!NOTE]
-> ### Mobi
->
-> I met Mobi in my next hospitalization.
-A couple years later, I learned that Sarah had met Mobi in one of their hospitalizations, too, that he'd even braided Sarah's hair.
-Mobi was a recurrent inpatient care unit psychiatric recipient.
-He was 16, clearly intelligent, had a "sober" intelligence and humor, was respectful, kind, and chill.
-They'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of about 14, and he was in there mainly, or perhaps only, for drug problems and addiction.
-Acclimating to benzos, one's brain becomes deprived of GABA and will crave something, usually drugs, to take the literal neural edge off, to silence those disproportionate Glutamates and other action potentials whose balancing complement, GABA, is downregulated, throughout the brain.
-Benzos are a hard drug, and are as addictive as any hard drug.
-He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.

 ### My trauma

 My trauma revolves around three psychiatrists.